codio-content/HTML_and_CSS-CSS/.guides/content/Web-fonts-94a6.md

 ![](.guides/img/google-font-3.png)

-In the next challenge we have already preselected 4 fonts from google and they were added to your html document for you.
+In the next challenge we have already preselected 4 fonts from google and they were added to your HTML document for you.

 Attention : Altough in this challenge we use 4 different webfonts it is recommended in real web pages not to load too many differents fonts, loading them can take a long time on slower internet connections and thus will result in a bad user experience ...